caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 <!-- theme: info -->
 > To ensure identical rows are grouped together in your analysis, make sure that all rows have the same status (e.g., all rows should be either reviewed or unreviewed) and have the same topic assigned.

-#### 9. See Original Text

-If translations are enabled, you can toggle between the translated text and the original one with this button.
-To define which text should be shown for all rows, open the [view options](#view-options).

-See [here](09-01-Languages.md) for more information on how translations work.

 ### Filters